Can my motorcycle club custom design their own guided tour?

-Are helmets required, and what is the alcohol limit in Europe?
+What is the alcohol limit in Europe?

-Helmets are required, and the alcohol tolerance in a lot of European countries is 0.
+The alcohol tolerance in a lot of European countries is 0.
 If you are stopped with alcohol in your blood, the authorities will not allow you to continue the tour and your motorcycle will be confiscated.
 The policy of Adriatic Moto Tours is not to allow alcohol consumption before or during riding.

 What if my bike breaks down?

 Catastrophic mechanical failures are rare.
 We regularly maintain our motorcycles so that they are mechanically sound before and during the tour.
 In the unlikely case of a motorcycle breakdown, we will make every attempt and use all resources at our disposal to get the bike to a service professional.
 In the very unlikely event that we cannot fix the bike, we will provide a replacement bike.
 Also, the van carries a spare motorcycle.

 I require some adjustments to the motorcycle, can you provide these?

 We try to provide customizations to our motorcycles, for example, a lowered seat, if you require it.
 Please let us know of any special requests in advance if possible.